RCubed6/clubs.community/README.md

 This will run the front-end in the development mode.\
 Open [http://localhost:3001](http://localhost:3001) to view it in your browser.

-This page will reload when any changes are made to the `clubs.community/api` folder.
-You may also see any lint warnings in the console.
-These are not fatal errors.

 Next navigate to the global directory `clubs.community`, and run:

 ```
 npm start
 ```

 This runs the frontend.
 Open http://localhost:3000 to view it in your browser.

-Both the backend and frontend need to be running for clubs to populate the website.
+The frontend and backend will update automatically when changes are saved.
+Lint warnings may be shown in the console.
+These are not fatal errors.

 <hr />